-To Grow Passion Flower as a Houseplant:
+To Grow Passion Flower as a Houseplant

 Provide bright, indirect sunlight, but keep out of drafts.
 Minimum indoor temperature is about 50° F.

-Passion Flower Maintenance:
+Caring for Passion Flower

 Passion flowers are low maintenance during the growing season and do not need to be deadheaded.
 Pruning is basically done to keep the size in check, to remove dead wood and to make the plant fuller.